 Those NOs persisted despite my surgeon telling me years ago (years!) that he saw no reason I couldn’t run low mileage, slow paces, a few times a week.
 Those NOs persisted despite my Egoscue therapist telling me no movement is bad, that there was no reason I shouldn’t be able to run.
 Those NOs persisted despite my own pain science education that told me my tissues were healed and that I wasn’t likely doing any damage to them by jogging or lifting.

 Those NOs persisted despite the fact that my education in human movement told me that not only were they not likely to do damage, but rather that jogging and lifting were good for my bones, my joints, my muscles, my heart, my lungs, my brain, my mood, my outlook, my health.

 So what was my hang up?
 I don’t know why I’ve held onto these particular NOs for so long.
 I suspect it just became ingrained in me through the work comp process and I never rooted it out.

 So what’s different now?

-One thing, I have recently made a leap in my progress from knowing and talking about all this stuff to actually living it.
+Firstly: I have recently made a leap in my progress from knowing and talking about all this stuff to actually living it.
 It’s all finally clicking into place, and I’m in a much better place for it.

-Work comp was a stressful, heavy, brain exploding, heart crushing weight I hadn’t been able to get out from under, a weight which has finally been lifted.
+Work comp was a stressful, heavy, brain exploding, heart crushing weight I hadn’t been able to get out from under.
+A weight which has finally been lifted.

 Without all that weight, I felt today like maybe I could run again.
 Not much.
-Not much at all, actually, but it felt amazing, it felt like a lifetime lived in two minutes, it felt free.
-Free of worry, free of fear, free of sadness and regret.
+Not much at all, actually, but it felt amazing.
+It felt like a lifetime lived in two minutes.
+It felt free.
+Free of worry, free of fear.
+Free of sadness and regret.
 Even though it wasn’t much, it was, in a way, everything.